opensanca/podcast/.github/ISSUE_TEMPLATE/podcast-suggestion.md

 ---
 name: Podcast Suggestion
-about: Describe this issue template's purpose here.
+about: Describe what you would to listen.
 title: ''
 labels: podcast
-assignees: andrelugomes
+assignees: duduribeiro, andrelugomes

 ---